Mather invariants in groups of piecewise-linear homeomorphisms: Applications: centralizers and generalizations

 where $k = g'(0)$ and $\ell=g'(1)$.
 Observe that $R_\ell(t)=t+\log \ell$ and $R_k(t)=t+\log k$ are lifts of the two rotations $\rot_\ell,\rot_k$.
 Choose a lift $Z:\mathbb{R} \to \mathbb{R}$ of $z^\infty$.
 The previous equality implies:

 which means that the graph of $Z$ can be shifted ``diagonally'' onto itself.
 The map $Z$ is piecewise-linear and, for any positive number $r$, has finitely many breakpoints on the interval $[-r,r]$.
-Hence $Z$ has only finitely many maximal $Z'(0)$-intervals that are contained in $[-r,r]$ and so there is only a discrete set of shifts (that is, values of $\log k=\varphi_z(g)$) which maps the graph of $Z$ onto itself, unless $Z$ is a line (and this is impossible since $z'(0)<z'(1)$ and so $z^\infty$ must have breakpoints).
-Thus the image of $\varphi_z$ must be a discrete subgroup of $(\mathbb{R},+)$ and so, by a standard fact, it is isomorphic to $\mathbb{Z}$. $\square$
+Hence $Z$ has only finitely many maximal $Z'(0)$-intervals that are contained in $[-r,r]$ and so there is only a discrete set of shifts (that is, values of $\log k=\varphi_z(g)$) which maps the graph of $Z$ onto itself, unless $Z$ is a line.